Search News Posts

 Introduction to The Science of Well-Being:

-During their 60 years of combined experience the husband and wife team of psychologists, Sher Kamman and Kirke Olson, began to feel something was missing in their life and work with clients.
-It began with a nagging discontent with the medical model and a narrow focus on healing psychopathology and trauma.
+During their 60 years of combined experience the husband and wife team of psychologists, Sher Kamman and Kirke Olson, began to feel something was missing in their life and work.
 While they felt it certainly was helpful and rewarding to assist people to heal from illnesses, it did not seem to be enough and the work could be draining.
 Almost fifteen years ago these seeds of discontent led them to study with Marty Seligman, PhD as he began his journey with positive psychology, and Dan Siegel, MD who was beginning his work with interpersonal neurobiology.
 Kirke had a long-term off-and-on meditation practice and Sher a life long interest in spirituality, which made it an easy transition to the study and practice of mindfulness.

-During the past fifteen years of study, Sher and Kirke have come to passionately believe that therapy is far more than helping people fix what is wrong with them, it is helping people find and amplify what is right with them.
-For more than a century therapists have been doing a great job helping millions of people fix what is wrong by helping them heal from depression, anxiety, trauma, and much more.
+During the past fifteen years, Sher and Kirke have come to passionately believe that their work in the helping professions (psychotherapy, education, consultation) is far more than assisting people fix what is wrong, it is helping people find and amplify what is right.
+For more than a century therapists, educators, and consultants have been doing a great job helping millions of people fix what is wrong by helping them learn, change and heal from things like depression, anxiety, and trauma.
 But, not being depressed is different from being happy; not feeling anxious is not the same as being relaxed.
 Healing, curing, problem solving, and alleviating symptoms all resolve negative states, but now we are beginning to understand what fosters well-being and flourishing.

 They invite you to join them on a journey combining the research from positive psychology, neuroscience, and mindfulness.
-A journey that will likely change your perceptions of your life, your clients, and your clinical work.
+A journey that will likely change your perceptions of your life and the people you help and teach.

 We are living in the middle of an explosion of research about the brain, positive psychology, and interpersonal relationships.
-This rapid expansion of knowledge is having and will continue to have a powerful effect on all of the health disciplines.
-It is difficult for practicing professionals to find the time to learn this information and separate the wheat from the chaff.
-It is even more difficult to apply it with clients.
-This eight-month training series both teaches the information and gently guides professionals while they apply it.
+This rapid expansion of knowledge is having and will continue to have a powerful effect on all of the helping professions (e.g., teachers, nurses, physicians, counselors, therapists, etc.).
+It is difficult for us working professionals to find the time to learn this information while we separate the wheat from the chaff.
+It is even more difficult to apply it.
+This eight-month training series teaches the information and gently guides professionals while they learn to apply it.

-This eight-month training will incorporate didactic and experiential learning, as well as opportunities for case consultation.
+This eight-month training will incorporate didactic and experiential learning, as well as ample opportunities for discussion.
 It also includes numerous handouts in notebook form for reference later.
 Everything we do and talk about will be evidence based.
 For example, there will be homework, because neuroscience shows it helps learning.

 1. Define well-being using its five elements (P.E.R.M.A.)